strategineer/personal-website/content/bin/rpg/xmooks/setting/index.md

 ### Hooks

-- Kargish dissidents are looking for support to overthrow their fascist government, a neighboring nation could supply the manpower and resources needed to do so.
+- Kargish dissidents are looking for support to overthrow their government, a neighboring nation could supply the manpower and resources needed to do so.

 ## The Hearth